Crosstalk Insensitive Trapped-Ion Entanglement through Coupling Matrix Engineering

-To find a crosstalk-insensitive gate, we must optimize $x$ to minimize the projection of $\chi(\tau_\text{gate})$ onto the crosstalk interaction mode-dependence vectors:

-Optimizing Eq.~\ref{eq:quadratic_optimization_function} is a quadratic optimization problem and the computational complexity is NP-hard in $D'$~\cite{shapira2020}, but this does not pose an issue for short strings where few degrees of freedom are necessary and $D'$ can be small.
-In Fig.~\ref{fig:pulse_design}(a) we display the phase-space paths of each mode evolving under an AM pulse optimized to implement a crosstalk-insensitive gate (Fig.~\ref{fig:pulse_design}(d)) on the center ions (ions 2 and 3) of a string of four \Yb ions.
-The resulting interaction matrix is identical to that produced by the linearized pulse solution (Figs.~\ref{fig:pulse_design}(b,c)) \cite{supplementary_info}.

-We have presented a method to design crosstalk-insensitive entangling gates, eliminating a significant sources of coherent error in trapped-ion devices.
-Other sources of coherent error, such as coupling to the qubit transition (carrier coupling) can likewise be eliminated using similar pulse engineering techniques with no need for changes in the optical setup or additional gates ~\cite{shapira2020}.
-Further work on engineering inter-qubit couplings could be directed to address neighbor-neighbor crosstalk, which is second order in $\eps$ but may be under-recognized because it does not affect the fidelity of the target gate and may still be significant in longer and tightly-spaced strings.
-Another promising avenue for leveraging the techniques we have described here is to implement sets of vibrational modes~\cite{teoh2021_manipulating, olsacher2020_scalable, li2025_realizing} specially designed to be compatible with crosstalk-insensitive qubit couplings.
+In this manuscript, we have presented a method to design crosstalk-insensitive entangling gates, eliminating a significant source of coherent error in trapped-ion devices.
+Other sources of coherent error, such as coupling to the qubit transition (carrier coupling) can likewise be eliminated using pulse engineering techniques with no need for changes in the optical setup or additional gates ~\cite{shapira2020}.
+Further work on engineering inter-qubit couplings could be directed to eliminating crosstalk interactions between pairs of neighbors, which is second order in $\eps$ but may still be significant in longer and tightly-spaced strings and under-recognized because it does not affect the fidelity of an entangled state prepared on the target ions.
+Another promising avenue for leveraging the techniques we have described here is to implement sets of vibrational modes specially designed to be compatible with crosstalk-insensitive qubit couplings through control of the trapping potential~\cite{teoh2021_manipulating, olsacher2020_scalable, li2025_realizing}.